A2-Collaboration/ant/README.md

     * then grouped by ant, ROOT, STL, others
     * one line between groups
     * each group ordered alphabetically

+Have a look at the [Wiki](https://github.com/A2-Collaboration/ant/wiki/Coding-Style) as well.

 ## Library organization